Daniel-Tran3/CSE_151A_Project/README.md

 ### Model 2

 Since we want to use our first model to make the distinction between fair and unfair monthly rents, we load that model along with out cleaned dataset.
-We take a subset of the data that doesn't include the price and time columns and make price predcitions for every apartment in the dataset.
+We take a subset of the data that doesn't include the price and time columns and make price predictions for every apartment in the dataset.
 We create a new dataframe with these price predictions and ground truth prices.
 We made the choice to classify apartments with a listed monthly rent that is 30% more expensive than the predicted price as unfair (otherwise it is a fair price).
 These new labels are used to train the second model.

 A random sample of 5 rows from this data without the hundreds of one-hot encoded features is shown below.